Promoting Nutritional Intake in Cognitive Impairment

 5. Re-offer each food/fluid option once when client appears finished to confirm satiety in communication-limited states.

-6. Perform post-meal oral check/care to clear retained food and reduce aspiration risk.
+6. Perform post-meal oral check/care to clear retained food (including cheek pocketing) and reduce aspiration risk.

-7. Document intake accurately and report low intake, coughing, throat-clearing, utensil-management decline, or swallowing changes.
+7. Document intake accurately and report low intake, appetite change, frequent coughing/throat-clearing, utensil-management decline, or swallowing changes for nurse review and possible SLP/OT evaluation.

 Common Errors